Welcome to Seattle – The Land the Sun Forgot

 Hey, did you ever wonder why they call it the Emerald City?
 It’s because everything here is always green.
 And that’s because it rains in Seattle 342 days a year.
 Isn’t that fascinating?
 So bring your bumbershoot and get ready for some fun out of the sun!

-When packing for a trip to Seattle, don’t worry about packing your sunglasses – because you won’t need ‘em!
+When packing for a trip to Seattle, don’t bother about your sunglasses – because you won’t need ‘em!

 FUN FACT: Many Seattle residents live their entire lives without ever seeing the sun.